vonglasow/atoum-documentation/source/en/option_cli.rst

    $ ./bin/atoum --namespaces mageekguy\\atoum\\tests\\units\\asserters

 .. note::
-   Reportez-vous à la section sur les filtres :ref:`filtres-par-namespace` pour avoir plus d'informations.
+   Refer to the section on filters  :ref:`filtres-par-namespace` for more information.

 -p <file> / --php <file>
 ************************

-Cette option vous permet de spécifier le chemin de l'exécutable php à utiliser pour lancer vos tests.
+This option allows you to specify the path to the php executable used to run your tests.

 .. code-block:: shell

    $ ./bin/atoum -p /usr/bin/php5
    $ ./bin/atoum --php /usr/bin/php5

-Par défaut, la valeur est recherchée parmis les valeurs suivantes (dans l'ordre):
+By default, the value is seach amongst the following values (in order):

-* constante PHP_BINARY
+* PHP_BINARY constant
-* variable d'environnement PHP_PEAR_PHP_BIN
+* PHP_PEAR_PHP_BIN environment variable
-* variable d'environnement PHPBIN
+* PHPBIN environment variable
-* constante PHP_BINDIR + '/php'
+* constant PHP_BINDIR + '/php'

 -sf <file> / --score-file <file>
 ********************************

-Cette option vous permet de spécifier le chemin vers le fichier des résultats créé par atoum.
+This option allows you to specify the path to the output file created by atoum.

 .. code-block:: shell